As efficient as today’s engines are, they still waste a lot of the heat energy they produce.

 If clogged, the radiator should be removed for cleaning or be replaced.

 Backflushing the cooling system and/or using chemical cleaners can remove rust and hard water scale.
 When refilling the cooling system, be sure you get it completely full.
 Air pockets in the head(s), heater core and below the thermostat can interfere with proper coolant circulation and cooling.
 You may have to temporarily loosen a heater hose to get all the air out of the system.

 A clogged catalytic converter is usually the culprit here, but don’t overlook the possibility of a crushed pipe.
 Check intake vacuum at idle.
 If it reads low and continues to drop, inspect the exhaust system.

 A caliper that’s sticking or a parking brake that isn’t releasing may be making the engine work too hard.

 Keeping Tabs on the Heat

-As a service dealer you face overheating problems not only with problems customers bring to you, but also in terms of comebacks on work you’ve done.
-If an engine you’ve serviced overheats, the car owner naturally assumes it must be your fault.
-One way to cut down on these comebacks is to know why some engines are prone to overheating problems.
 One tip is to look for heat tabs on the engine.
 While OE engines do not have them, remanufactured engines usually have the tabs installed by the rebuilder.
 These heat tabs are designed to melt if the engine has overheated beyond a certain temperature.
-Overheating indicates lack of customer care, and often voids a remanufacturer’s warranty.
+Overheating indicates lack of customer care, and often voids a manufacturer’s warranty.